Landscape painting in Scotland

 The first significant group of Scottish artists to emerge in the twentieth century were the Scottish Colourists in the 1920s.
 They were John Duncan Fergusson, Francis Cadell, Samuel Peploe and Leslie Hunter, who placed an emphasis on colour above form.
 The group of artists connected with Edinburgh, most of whom had studied at Edinburgh College of Art during or soon after the First World War, became known as the Edinburgh School.
 They were influenced by French painters and the St. Ives School and their art was characterised by use of vivid and often non-naturalistic colour and the use of bold technique above form.
 Members included William Gillies, John Maxwell, William Crozier and William MacTaggart.
 William Johnstone was one of the artists most closely associated with the Scottish Renaissance, an attempt to introduce modernism into art and to create a distinctive national art.
 Stanley Cursiter was influenced by the Celtic revival, Post-Impressionism and Futurism.
-Later in his career he became a major painter of the coastline of this native Orkney.
+Later in his career he became a major painter of the coastline of his native Orkney.
 Other artists strongly influenced by modernism included James McIntosh Patrick and Edward Baird, both of whom were influenced by surrealism and the work of Bruegel.

 In the post-war period the English-born Joan Eardley explored the landscapes of the Kincardineshire coast and created depictions of Glasgow tenements and children in the streets.
 Scottish artists that continued the tradition of landscape painting and joined the new generation of modernist artists of the highly influential St Ives School were Wilhelmina Barns-Graham and Margaret Mellis.
 Husband and wife Tom MacDonald and Bet Low with William Senior formed the Clyde Group, aimed at promoting political art and producing industrial landscapes.
 John Bellany focused on the coastal communities of his birth.
 The coastal theme would also be pursued by artists such as Elizabeth Ogilvy, Joyce W. Cairns and Ian Stephen.